callym/zodios/website/docs/server/express-app.md

           message: z.string(),
           id: z.number(),
         }),
+      },
-      }, {
+      {
-        status: 'default', // default status code will be used if error is not 404
+        status: "default", // default status code will be used if error is not 404
         response: z.object({
           code: z.string(),
           message: z.string(),